kacperbojakowski-3di/ros2_documentation/source/Developer-Tools/Visualization/RViz/Marker-Sending-Basic-Shapes/Marker-Sending-Basic-Shapes.rst

 When **Move Camera** is selected, clicking in the 3D view moves the camera using the current view type.

 Stay on **Orbit** for this step.
-The focal point is shown as a small disc while you move the camera:
+RViz shows the focal point as a small disc while you move the camera:

 .. image:: ../RViz-User-Guide/images/focal-point.png